quixio/quix-streams/docs/connectors/sinks/file-sink.md

 This sink writes batches of data to files on disk in various formats.
 By default, the data will include the kafka message key, value, and timestamp.

-Currently supports the following formats:
+Currently, it supports the following formats:

 - JSON
 - Parquet

 ## How the File Sink Works

 `FileSink` is a batching sink.

 It batches processed records in memory per topic partition and writes them to files in a specified directory structure.
 Files are organized by topic and partition, with each batch being written to a separate file named by its starting offset.